tabatkins/proposal-call-this-operator/README.md

 Proposal
 --------

-We add a new calling-syntax operator, `fn::(receiver, ...args)`, which invokes function with the given receiver and arguments, identical to `fn.call(receiver, ...args)`.
+We add a new calling syntax, the "call-this" operator `fn::(receiver, ...args)`, which invokes fn with the given receiver and arguments, identical to `fn.call(receiver, ...args)`.

 Precedence is the same as normal function calling; the `::(` is a singular token treated identically to `(` when doing a normal function call.
 This is the same as the optional-call operator `.?()`, or partial function application `~()`.